AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 How do I delete a Network Load Balancer created by Aviatrix?
 ---------------------------------------------------------------------------------------------------

 An ELB will be automatically deleted by the Aviatrix Controller if all the gateways behind it are deleted and if there are no more users attached to it.
 The last resort to delete an ELB is delete it from Troubleshoot > ELB.
-Please refrain from deleting an ELB from the AWS portal for any ELB created by Aviatrix controller.
+Please refrain from deleting an ELB from the AWS portal for any ELBs created by the Aviatrix controller.

 Should I be worried about Tunnelblick VPN Client's warning message about "comp-lzo"?